Sexuality and Human Rights in Muslim Societies

 Our Struggle: Countering Global Conservative Politics and Challenging Taboos around Sexuality

 In the midst of all this adversity, determined efforts by activists to promote sexual rights as human rights worldwide are spreading and gaining strength, countering global conservative politics and challenging taboos around sexuality.
 Women at international and national levels, as well as at the grassroots, are vigorously struggling to realize their sexual and reproductive rights, becoming more vocal and advocating on numerous platforms.
 In the past decade, women’s NGOs and women’s movements in Muslim societies have been vehemently advocating to eliminate such practices and attitudes related to women’s sexuality, such as honor crimes, sexual coercion and violence, marital rape, sexual harassment, restrictions on women’s mobility, seclusion, forced/early marriages, “imposed” dress codes or virginity tests.

-WWHR-New Ways has been working on issues around sexuality and sexual rights with as holistic approach since its foundation, and since 1999 sexuality in Muslim societies has been a priority program area for us.
-In 2001, we co-founded the Coalition for Sexual and Bodily Rights in Muslim Societies, the first solidarity network of NGO representatives, academicians and researcher advocating for sexual and bodily rights as human rights in Muslim societies.
-Our past activities within the framework of this program include publications, advocacy and lobbying, advocacy at the UN level and organizing of regional and international meetings as well as trainings on relevant issues, all of them geared towards the ultimate aim of consciousness raising and advocacy around sexual and bodily rights and health in Muslim societies.
+In 2001, the Coalition for Sexual and Bodily Rights in Muslim Societies, became the first solidarity network of NGO representatives, academicians and researcher advocating for sexual and bodily rights as human rights in Muslim societies.
+Past activities within the framework of this program include publications, advocacy and lobbying, advocacy at the UN level and organizing of regional and international meetings as well as trainings on relevant issues, all of them geared towards the ultimate aim of consciousness raising and advocacy around sexual and bodily rights and health in Muslim societies.